YeTianUSTC/yetianustc.github.io/_pages/about.md

 During my time at the university, I was a member of the laboratory co-led by **[Prof. Yong Deng](https://scholar.google.com/citations?user=Zuhod6sAAAAJ&hl=en&oi=ao)** and **[Prof. Bingyi Kang](https://scholar.google.com/citations?user=VIEDOvoAAAAJ&hl=en)**.
 We mainly focus on human-centered computing, especially in making decisions in uncertain environments.
 Under their guidance, I have achieved many exciting results.
 They were published in the top journals in the field, including **IEEE Transactions on Fuzzy Systems**, **Applied Soft Computing**, and so on.
 I am very happy that these works have received a lot of attention and praise from other peers, including [the member of the Royal Canadian Academy of Sciences and ***IEEE Life Fellow*** **Prof. Witold Pedrycz**](https://scholar.google.com/citations?user=0nrcfZwAAAAJ&hl=en&oi=ao), whom I greatly admire.
 We were collaborated on the design of a decision-making framework.
 It is under revision review in **Expert Systems with Application**, a top journal in the field.

-Besides study and research, I also like music, traveling, hiking, painting, etc. My friends think I am a “happy maker”.
-Anyway, if you wish to communicate with me, please feel free to email me (<u>tianyecs@mail.ustc.edu.cn</u>, <u>yetiancs@gmail.com</u>)!
-I'm happy to discuss interesting things with everyone!

 # 🔥 News

 - *2023.09*: &nbsp;🎉🎉 <font color="#dd0000">I am looking for a PhD position!
 I am working towards becoming a qualified PhD candidate!</font><br />